Raigyo/unity-3d-game-forest/Readme.md

 The game selected is managed by Scriptable Objects (that can be sused as 'global' variables between scenes).

-The two versions of the game a just one scene with some GameObjects displayed or not according to the boolean value in the Scriptable Objects.
-This value is reset each time we comme back to the ontro scene.
+The two versions of the game have just one scene with some GameObjects displayed or not according to the boolean value in the Scriptable Objects.
+This value is reset each time we comme back to the intro scene.

 #### 3.1.2.
 Settings